-If you do not have absorbable sutures, your sutures should be removed 10-14 days after surgery.
+Your sutures should be removed 7-14 days after surgery.
 This appointment can be set up before surgery, just contact the scheduling office at 708-492-5964 to schedule.
 If you come from a great distance, you may have your sutures removed by a local physician (primary care doctor or surgeon) if they are willing to do so.
-Included in this section is a letteryou can bring with you to explain the type of suture used during surgery.
-If you have any questions, don't hesitate to call the office.
+Included in this section is a letter you can bring with you to explain the type of suture used during surgery.
+If you have any questions, don't hesitate to call the Physician Assistants.

-How Long Do I Have to Wear the Brace, Sling or Brace?
+How Long Do I Have To Wear The Brace, Sling Or Brace?